For an accessible version or to translate, visit:

 reduced and therefore eating can

-will be, as there is no food in their
+eating, the more sick they will feel, as there is no food in their

-The anxiety also gives the feeling of “feeling sick” and for some children, they will avoid
+Anxiety also gives the feeling of 'feeling sick' and for some children, they will avoid

-• We all feel anxious with various things, however, for some children the anxiety is there all the time
+• We all feel anxious over various things; however, for some children the anxiety is there all the time.

 • This will impact their ability to